mshanken/mshanken/README.md

 After forking/cloning this repo, dive into the project ```cd mshanken``` then run the server with ```harp server _site``` , browse the app at //localhost:9000/ or //youwebserver:9000/

 ##Making Changes
 Create a branch to start working with your new changes.
-Do not work in the gh-pages branch just pull or merge for updates.
+Do not work in the gh-pages branch just pull or merge from master for updates.

 ##Updating Master
 After you made your changes in your created branch, merge your changes into master (create a pull request if you have forked this project or simply pull if you have the right privilages).
 Just push if you work from master branch.